 Exchange Studies at HKUST Engineering

 The School of Engineering has six academic departments, all of which offer undergraduate programs leading to the degree of Bachelor of Engineering (BEng), and graduate programs leading to the degree of Master of Science (MSc), Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).
 Exchange students are assigned to an engineering department that best matches their home major department.

 Curricula at HKUST are credit-based.
 Undergraduate programs in the School of Engineering lead to the degree for the Bachelor of Engineering (BEng) or the Bachelor of Science (BSc).
 On average, exchange students take five courses per term, adding up to approximately 15 credits.
 Students can choose a combination of courses across different disciplines to fulfill their academic needs, provided that they fulfill the prerequisites of the respective course(s) and meet all enrolment conditions.

 All HKUST's approved courses can be found in the Academic Calendar.
 The language of instruction is English, except for some humanities and social science courses.

 The academic year at HKUST consists of 2 regular terms in Fall and Spring, and 2 shorter terms in Winter and Summer.
 Each regular term lasts for 13 teaching weeks to be followed by a final examination period of about 1 to 2 weeks.
 Exchange students can choose to study at the School of Engineering for either one term (in either Fall or Spring), or for full year (from Fall to Spring or from Fall to Summer).
 The Fall Term usually runs from early September to late December and the Spring Term from late January/early February to the end of May.
-In 2014/2015, the Fall and Spring Terms have been scheduled as follows:
+Below are the term dates: